AirshipWeb/airship-website/src/pages/blog/airship-update-may-2020.md

-- Learn how Airship 2.0, targeted for delivery later this year, is solving NFVi challenges on the way to full 5G deployment in this [*white paper*](https://www.airshipit.org/blog/airship2-whitepaper/) authored by AT&T's VP of Network Cloud Ryan van Wyk.
+- Learn how Airship 2.0, targeted for delivery later this year, is solving NFVi challenges on the way to full 5G deployment in this [*white paper*](https://www.airshipit.org/blog/airship2-whitepaper/) authored by AT&T's VP of Network Cloud: Ryan van Wyk, and Airship architects: Alan Meadows and Ryan Pacheco.
 - On 06-May-2020 Airship 2.0's alpha milestone was declared complete.
-This was a significant step towards getting Airship 2.0 production ready, and would not have been possible without the hard work from all of our talented developers, the valuable input from all of our community members, and the collaboration across the projects that Airship 2 will leverage.
+This was a significant step towards getting Airship 2.0 production-ready, and would not have been possible without the hard work from all of our talented developers, the valuable input from all of our community members, and the collaboration across the projects that Airship 2 will leverage.
 Thank you all for your contributions!